Back to Resources

 When it comes to job hunting, your resume is often the first impression that a recruiter will have of you.
 In fact, many recruiters will spend only a few seconds looking at your resume before making a decision on whether to consider you further or not.

-Being on the side of the recruiter, the most important thing is on how a candidate presents themselves in their resume.
-Resumes with complicated design or format have the possibility of being rejected since recruiters tend to have their judgment on unnecessary formats and details.
+Being on the side of the recruiter, the most important thing is how a candidate presents themselves in their resume.
+Resumes should be succinct and highlight the most relevant work experience for the job in question.

 For fresh graduates, some recruiters look at the applicant’s role in academic organizations or events that they deem fit for the position.